VedanshGoenka/Calc3FinalProject/README.md

 ### Teachers:

 - Mr. Linhares (for guiding us through the project, helping with the math, and continually encouraging us)
-- Dr. Scott (help settle physics disagreements within the group, cordially)
+- Dr. Scott (help settle physics disagreements within the group cordially)

 ## Contact:

-Please email vedanshgoenka22@mittymonarch.com for any inquiries.
+Please email vedansh(at)vgoenka(dot)com for any inquiries.